 This is a favorite that has many memories.
 This is the soup that my dear mom made for many thanksgivings.
 I guess I should put it this way.
 It was made many day-after-thanksgivings with turkey leftovers.
 Now it’s my tradition as well.

 It’s so tasty and delicious.
-Yes, it’s higher on the calorie count but I let this one slide.
+Yes, it’s high on the calorie count but I let this one slide.
 I did make a few adjustments to make it healthier and lower calorie count but I just can’t imagine not making this with our leftovers.
 It’s that good!
 I promise!

 I choose to use a combination of milk and half and half to cut back a few calories.
 I also used whole grain brown rice instead of long rice.